AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 1. That field has a boxed (or polymorphic) type

-I believe condition 2 can be relaxed very slightly, to allow constraints known to be zero-width.
-For example, equality constraints should be fine.
-So should classes that have no methods and no superclasses with methods.  *SLPJ: I do not understand this paragraph.
-Example please! *

 Notes

 - An equality constraint arising from a GADT has zero width, and thus is covered by (2).
 Eg